Govt to resume gas supply to CNG stations in Punjab this week

 ISLAMABAD: The government will reopen the CNG stations in Punjab and Potohar region this week, the All Pakistan CNG Association said.

 On Tuesday, the association’s Chairman Ghiyas Paracha held a meeting with Nadeem Babar, Special Assistant to Prime Minister for Petroleum and discussed the situation.
-The government assured that by this week the CNG stations would be reopened and during the next two weeks, two to three days a week CNG would be available to consumers.
+The government assured that by this week the CNG stations would be reopened and during the next two weeks 2 to 3 days a week CNG would be available to consumers.

 However, from January 18, the availability period will be gradually increased and regularised as the gas shortage situation improves.
 A regular supply of CNG will continue in Khyber Pakhtunkhwa.